lokosnino/onlineshop/README.md

 # onlineshop
-This is an unfinished project which I made for online shopping that I saw on udemy
+This is an unfinished project which I made for online shopping, unfinished, till I finish exams